shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 ======

+=== 2023-07-21 ===

+=== This chapter under construction ===

+=== please wait for the official completion announcement ===

+After the party had their fun with the cards, it was time to start the day.

+“Alright,” Gra put his empty mug on the counter.
+“I’m going to go find a blacksmith.
+I’ll be back.”

+“Ok, have fun.”
+Reesu waved.

+Drathalion followed him out.

+As Gra exited the tavern, he noticed.
+“Ah, got some weapons to upgrade, Astalir?”

+Drathalion shrugged.
+“Hmm.”

+They walked through town, looking for the blacksmith.

+“Is something wrong?”

+“Jodi seemed rather upset by them.”

+“Ah, they’re just having fun.
+That’s bars for you.”

+“Is that how you would have fun?”

+“No, but I’m not one to judge.”

+“So if I were to have fun by, say, stuffing a sausage down your throat, you’d be ok with that?”

+Gra shrugged.
+“I suppose.”

+They found the blacksmith’s shop.
+Gra got his shortbow upgraded, and then offered to pay for Drathalion’s shortbow to be upgraded.
+She accepted.

+“Thank you.”
+Drathalion put her shortbow on her back.

+“I thought that would cheer you up.”

+Drathalion’s ears were still pinned back.

+“Hmm.
+You’re still down about the rowdy bar guests, huh?”

+Drathalion nodded.

+“And this Jodi is your friend?”

+Drathalion showed him the cast on her arm.
+The illusion around dissipated long enough for Gra to see the “\<3 Jodi” written lovingly on the side.

+Gra’s eyes went wide.
+“I see.”
+He put his fist to his chin for a moment.
+“Well, there’s no harm in asking them to go have their fun somewhere else.”

+Drathalion’s ears perked.

+Gra and Drathalion got back to the tavern, where the party was still eating breakfast.

+“Hey Gra!”
+Reesu waved a sausage.
+“Look at this!”
+Reesu put the sausage in a piece of bread, and then dipped it in some soup.

+Gra grimaced.
+“Why?”

+“Because it’s tasty.”
+Reesu pushed it to Gra along the counter.
+“Try some.”

+Gra looked at it, and then pushed it back.
+“No thank you.
+I’ve had my breakfast today.”

+“No really!
+It’s really good!”

+“I don’t like mixing my peas and potatoes, let alone my meat and bread.”

+“Ah, ok…”

+“This one also thinks is disgusting.”
+Gale ate a clam.

+“It’s not disgusting, it’s delicious.”

+“This one disagrees.”

+“All you ever eat is clams.
+How would you know?”

+“This one eats lots of things.
+Clam is favorite.”

+“You do?
+Prove it.
+Eat this sausage.”

+Gale took one look, then looked away.
+“No.”

+“Eat it!”
+Reesu demanded.
+“Eat it!”

+“No, this one will not.”

+The sausage in the bread floated into the air and dove into Gale’s mouth.
+“Eat it!”

+“No—mmph!”
+Gale’s mouth suddenly became full of sausage and bread.
+His mouth got clamped down around, biting off a big chunk.
+Then the mouthful all went down his throat, without being chewed.

+Gale started turning blue and he gagged.

+Gra stood up.
+“Reesu!”

+“Don’t worry,” Reesu waved.
+“Once it gets to his stomache, he’ll start breathing again.”
+An outside force helped Gale’s esophogus transport the solid mass into his belly.

+But he didn’t start breathing again.
+His throat swelled up.

+Jodi came back into the room.
+“How is everything—oh my gods!”
+Jodi leaned over the counter with a glowing hand and punched Gale in the gut.

+Gale puked all the sausage and bread out of his stomache, along with some clams.
+He took a deep, wheezing breath as he gagged the last bits of vomit out of his throat.

+“Are you ok?”
+Jodi asked.

+Gale nodded as he got to his feet.
+“This one… fine…”

+“So sorry about that.
+I asked the fisherman if he was sure those clams were fresh, and he assured me they were.
+I’ll be sure to throw them out.”

+“No, no, no,” Gale objected.
+“No waste clams!
+That one—” he pointed to Reesu.
+“Fed this one *bread*!”

+Jodi looked puzzled.

+“You’re allergic to bread?”
+Reesu burst out laughing.

+“This one yinglet.
+Yinglet no eat bread.
+And for good reason.”

+“Hi everyone!”
+Reesu teased.
+“I’m a Yinglet!
+And my one weakness is bread!”

+“Reesu!”
+Gra stared.

+“What?
+I’m just trying to have fun…” Reesu buried her face in a mug of alcohol.

+“Ok, from now on, no one gives Gale any bread.”
+Gra declared.

+A chunk of vomited up bread floated into the air and headed for Reesu’s pocket.
+It immediately fell to the floor.

+“Hey!”
+Reesu looked around.
+Everyone was already looking at her.
+She eyed Drathalion, you stared back.

+[scene: daisy arrives]

+[scene: gra declares the party should look for those rowdy patrons]

+[scene: reesu daisy find house of rats]

+[scene: gra drath find don’s house]

+[scene: gra drath find one rowdy patron, who refuses to stop]

+[scene: drath tries poo into reesu’s pocket, reesu splashes goo in drath’s face]

 Summary: The party searches the town for 4 ruffians causing problems at the Sticky Bucket, but they only find random people and a basement full of rats instead.
 Basically, nothing important happened.

 # Chapter 11